amirkeren/bluemix-workshop/README.md

 3. Restage the application if prompt to do so

-4. Click on "Service Credentials" then on "New Credential" and finally click "Add" (this will allow OpenWhisk to connect to that DB instance)
+4. Click on "Service Credentials" then on "New Credential" and finally click "Add" (this will later allow OpenWhisk to connect to that DB instance)

 # Adding Watson Language Traslator service